adityatelange/hugo-PaperMod/content/posts/My Current HiFi Audio Setup.md

 *HiFi shops have all but disappeared.
 Big box stores like Best Buy, Target, and Walmart do not sell higher end audio gear.
 Thus, we're forced to research audio gear online.
 In this article, I'll share my current HiFi setup and explain the rationale why I chose each piece of gear and service.*

 # My Current HiFi Audio Setup
-This article is not a review.
+This article is **not a review**.
 The equipment discussed herein, is merely the gear I'm using and why I chose each piece.
 At the end, I'll talk about audio gear that I've had to return, and thus would not recommend.

 The challenge with researching HiFi audio gear online is of course that you can't actually test any of it out or hear it!
 Moreover, I don't believe any amount of adjectives can accurately describe sound reproduction.
 My goal with this article is to share what works for me and hopefully save you from some of the buying mistakes that I've made.